 Kumba came home from the barn about half an hour later, with Oscar.
 He was bouncing and HAPPY, like Tiah was with him.
 Der.
 We took him out to the body and he sniffed her and all around the area, gathering the story.
 Then lay down about 8 feet away where he could see her while I stood there observing him.
 After 5 minutes or so, I started walking to the house and he bounded happily after me, excited to get his bone for the evening.

-Guliz sent me a video of the horses at the ranch, bucking and running around like crazy at about 5pm – which is when we were in ceremony for Tiah.
+Interestingly, the horses at the ranch were bucking and running around like crazy at about 5pm – which is when we were in ceremony for Tiah.
 Interesting to note, I got Tiah just before I got Zorra.
 So she stayed with us for 7 years through the journey of all 11 horses, purchasing the ranch (no small task!) and getting the horses onto the ranch.
 She transitioned on October 7th on the New Moon.
 Perhaps one of her main objectives coming here was to help me make all that happen and support me through the tremendous challenges.

 Tiah is the first one of my animals to die, without giving me any warning.
 All my other animals have told me when they’re getting ready to transition.
 So her death slammed into me like a freight train.
 I don’t know why Zara and I had to walk this pathway for her death, but I trust Tiah.
 Kesia wrote to me:

 “There is something in being pulled without control into deep grief.
 It expands us, humbles us (as in humus… brings us closer to the earth), draws from us more raw power than we could ever intend… it’s just SO MUCH and we could never consciously choose it, except by agreeing to love as deeply and entirely as we can.”

 As per usual, our beautiful Kesia manages to language the essence of it all.